 Time Required: One-half to one hour

-- Use a power nozzle with a strong spray to hose off the area you want to clean.
+- Use a power nozzle with a strong spray to hose off the area that needs to be clean.

 - Mix ingredients in the bucket.